docker/docs/content/get-started/07_multi_container.md

 ---
-title: "Multi container apps"
+title: Multi container apps
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
 description: Using more than one container in your application
 ---